OpenSourceTB/TB_Website_Code/README.md

    If name, affiliation, and url provided: "Member Name, letters" as a link to the url.
    If name, url provided: "Member Name" as a link to the url.
    If name, affiliation provided: "Member Name, affiliation" without a link.
    If gravatar_email provided, the member's gravatar is obtained and shown.
-If missing, a default image is shown.
+      If missing, a default image (blue outline figure) is shown.
+      If an entry does not correspond to an actual gravatar, a stylistic G image (the gravatar standard) is shown.
+        If the G image is shown, it could be due to a misspelling.

    Discipline is intended to identify the individual's area of expertise, such as "Chemist", "Biologist", etc.